Using Drones in Disaster Relief

 - [04:50] Is it advisable to use a fixed wing drone over a multi rotor to map areas affected by Hurricane Harvey?

-- [07:44] Find out why it is important to go through the right chain of command if you wish to help out as a drone pilot
+- [07:44] Find out why it is important to go through the right chain of command if you wish to help out in disaster relief operations

 - [10:20] Understanding why the capabilities of the Inspire One renders it a good fit for disaster relief efforts